by Texas Homesteader ~

 I felt the effects of the drought kept the grass from taking in the herbicide completely.
 I really needed to assure the grass was dead before testing.

-I actually had to spray 4 separate times after the initial herbicide spraying, so stay diligent to kill those sprouts for good before planting!
+I actually had to spray herbicide 4 separate times to finally kill the Bermuda grass.
+So stay diligent to kill those sprouts for good before planting!

 After waiting a week following the final spot spray I saw no indication of sprouting grass.
 So I finally moved on to the testing phase.